kinjmshah/OptiTrip-Fall-Detection/README.md

 # OptiTrip: Detecting Falls Using Optical Flow
-## Johns Hopkins University - Computer Vision Fall 2020 - Final Project
+### Johns Hopkins University - Computer Vision Fall 2020 - Final Project

+### Human Pose Estimation
+_Executeable File: humanPose.ipynb_

+[Detectron2](https://github.com/facebookresearch/detectron2) library used to extract human bounding box and pose keypoints.
+Keypoints and bounding box corners are tracked between frames to produce frame-to-frame keypoint velocity estimation.

+### Optical Flow
+_Executeable File: OpticalFlow.ipynb_

 Combining the complimentary signals of human-pose tracking and optical flow tracking a method is used to concentrate optical flow tracking to just the area of interest in the frame - for fall detection this is the person falling.
 The limitations for this method include: only one person can be falling the frame at a time (although several can be detected), the camera must be stationary, and the thresholding parameters may need minor adjustment per dataset.